 Continuous Improvement: Shows continuous improvement by steadily expanding safer chemicals policy

 In its 2018 Supplier Responsibility Report, Apple discussed its use of the GreenScreen framework and the EPA Safer Choice Program “to evaluate the health and environmental impacts of a chemical and identify better alternatives.”
 Apple reported that it successfully used these programs to identify safer replacements for hazardous cleaning chemicals that had been used in its final assembly facilities.
 In the 2019 Supplier Responsibility Report, the company relayed that “[i]n 2018, 36 suppliers achieved the elimination of all GreenScreen Benchmark 1 and Benchmark 2 cleaners and degreasers” and Apple staff separately confirmed that the replacement products also do not contain GreenScreen List Translator-1 chemicals.

-In 2015, the company introduced Full Material Disclosure to evaluate all components in the private-label products they sell – 50,000 total.
+In 2015, the company introduced Full Material Disclosure to evaluate all components in the private-label products it sells – 50,000 total.
 According to the company’s 2019 Environmental Responsibility Report (ERR), Apple collects “detailed chemical information for tens of thousands of components and over 75 percent of product mass for new iPhone, iPad, and Mac products.”

 0 out of 5 points